 Coworking spaces are not only for freelancers.
 Businesspeople, IT professionals, and other people take advantage of the environment provided by the spaces.
 The GCUC projects that the number of individuals and professionals using coworking spaces may increase to 5.1 million people by 2022.

 Demands for coworking spaces are increasing.
 Both individuals and large corporations looking for greater flexibility are embracing the arrangement.
-The increasing number of people who are self-employed is a major driver behind the demand for the spaces.
+The increasing number of self-employed people is a major driver behind the demand for space.

 Another factor behind the popularity of coworking spaces is the expanding numbers of start-up businesses (start-ups) in a time of diminishing office space.